message/iata/SI.md

 - a COVID-19 vaccination certificate showing that they received the first vaccine dose at most 8 months after testing positive.
 Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V;
 - This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V;
 - More exemptions can be found at <a href="https://www.gov.si/en/topics/coronavirus-disease-covid-19/border-crossing/">https://www.gov.si/en/topics/coronavirus-disease-covid-19/border-crossing/</a> .
-2. Passengers must complete a Digital Passenger Locator Form (DPLF) obtained at <a href="https://app.euplf.eu/">https://app.euplf.eu/</a> .
+2. Passengers must complete a Digital Passenger Locator Form (DPLF) before arrival obtained at <a href="https://app.euplf.eu/">https://app.euplf.eu/</a> .
 3. More COVID-19 related information can be found at <a href="https://www.policija.si/enterslovenia/en">https://www.policija.si/enterslovenia/en</a> .